-- Identification of sites available for sale. - Determination of housing demand by type of product, price range and location.

-- Assessment of supply of housing and finished residential plots by type and size, price range and location. - Protection of future demand and supply given mortgage interest rates, employment, population growth and overall economic outlook. - Assessment of current land use patterns and development controls. - Selection of sites that offer the most attractive risk adjusted profit.
+- Identification of sites available for sale. - Determination of housing demand by type of product, price range and location. - Assessment of supply of housing and finished residential plots by type and size, price range and location. - Protection of future demand and supply given mortgage interest rates, employment, population growth and overall economic outlook. - Assessment of current land use patterns and development controls. - Selection of sites that offer the most attractive risk adjusted profit.

-Peiser and Schwanke (1992) Waterhouse (1991) also provide further advice on site selection.
+Peiser and Schwanke, (1992) Waterhouse (1991) also provide further advice on site selection.
 But their lists are very similar to that of Arrow International above.

-Due diligence
+Due Diligence

-While primary investigations will usually have been carried out during site selection, the next stage of investigation will usually require the detailed input of consultants and other experts.
+While primary investigations will usually have been carried out during site selection the next stage of investigation will usually require the detailed input of consultants and other experts.
 This is often commonly called due diligence or feasibility.

 Dowell (1989) describes aspects to research once a property has been conditionally secured.
-These include assessment of the availability of services, preliminary physical assessment to determine development potential, checking with public agencies regarding zoning, land use and other sub-divisional controls and estimating land and housing development costs for each site.
+These include assessment of the availability of services, preliminary physical assessment to determine development potential, checking with public agencies regarding zoning, land use and other subdivisional controls and estimating land and housing development costs for each site.
 Based on the costs of the above, the selling prices and take-up rate, an estimate of preliminary profit level and development risks for the site can be made.

-Christensen (1996) focuses more on the idea of feasibility study as does Jarchow (1991) who defines this as "a generic term which groups together a variety of predevelopment studies by journalists and specialists in a systematic philosophy of inquiry to determine facts that are reliable, assumptions about the future that are consistent with past experiences and tactics which will minimise the variance".
+Jarchow (1991) focuses on the idea of a feasibility study and defines this as "a generic term which groups together a variety of pre-development studies by journalists and specialists in a systematic philosophy of inquiry to determine facts that are reliable, assumptions about the future that are consistent with past experiences and tactics which will minimise the variance".